LePhil/ExcaliburPlayground/readme.md

 * Customers can wish for for multiple items now
 * Credits are in HTML now too.
 Options too!
 * left-looking idle when last walked left
+* customers no longer appear on 0|0 and are stuck there

 # Won't do
 * If inventory is full, clicks on station should not do anything- No. We'd have to check for Tools in Inventory (in case the station is broken) and if there are actions in the queue to remove some items --> let the user make mistakes!